What is health anxiety?

 - what health information you look at and for how long

-- anything that triggers feelings of worry or anxiety about your health
+- anything that triggered feelings of worry or anxiety about your health

 Keeping a diary can help you notice patterns of behaviour.
-This may help you rationalise them (put into perspective) and reduce them.
+This may help you understand and reduce them.

 Reduce the time you spend looking for reassurance

 Try to reduce how often you seek reassurance.
-Instead, build-up a sense of confidence in your own wellbeing.
-Create space for more positivity in your life.
+Instead, build up a sense of confidence in your own wellbeing.

 Every time you have the urge to go on the internet, distract yourself or do something you enjoy.
-Make a cup of tea, call a friend or go for a brisk walk, if you can.
+Make a cup of tea, call a friend or head out for a walk.
 Other things that may help include the following.

-- Put your phone or tablet away during times of feeling anxious.
+- Put your phone or tablet away during times of anxiety.

 - Keep devices out of your bedroom so you’re not tempted to search online during the evening or if you wake at night.